hendrikmi/dotfiles/README.md

 ## Custom Window Management

 I'm not a fan of the default window management solutions that macOS provides, like repeatedly pressing Cmd+Tab to switch apps or using the mouse to click and drag.
 To streamline my workflow, I created a custom window management solution using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) and [Rectangle](https://rectangleapp.com/).
-By using these tools together, I can efficiently manage my windows and app with minimal mental overhead and maximum speed, using only my keyboard.
+By using these tools together, I can efficiently manage my windows and switch apps with minimal mental overhead and maximum speed, using only my keyboard.
 Here's how it works:

 ### Tab Key as Hyperkey